Águia de Marabá Futebol Clube: Restructuring in the Campeonato Paraense and a return to the national scene: 2017–2023

 Between 2017 and 2021, Águia did not gain access to national competitions and only competed in the Campeonato Paraense.
 It was a period of average performances, only to guarantee the team in the first division of the state.
 Its best position in the Campeonato Paraense, between 2017 and 2021, was a 5th place in the 2017 edition.

 The team entered, again due to the CBF ranking criteria, in the 2017 Copa Verde de Futebol, achieving a surprising participation in the quarter-finals, placing 8th overall.
 Even with such fluctuating results from 2015 to 2017, the subsequent period, 2017 to 2021, was one of severe financial crisis for the team.

 In 2022, Águia had a significant change in its technical command, with the departure of João Galvão.
 Despite this, the team from Marabá won 4th place in the 2022 Campeonato Paraense (its best campaign since the 2012 edition) and thus guaranteed its presence in the 2023 Campeonato Brasileiro Série D and the 2023 Copa do Brasil.

-In the Copa do Brasil, Águia had a splendid campaign that culminated in its best campaign ever in the competition, reaching its third round.
-In the Zinho de Olivera stadium (in the first round), Águia beat Botafogo by the score of 2–1 (advancing to the second round) and, in the same stadium and in a heroic way, after a tough match that ended in 0–0, Águia was superior in a penalty shoot-out and eliminated Goiás (a team in the first tier of Brazilian football).
-Thus, advancing to the third round. Águia de Marabá's campaign in the national competition ended in the third round when they faced Fortaleza (a team also in the first tier of Brazilian football) and was thrashed on both confronts.